Investing for Teens and Young Adults

-Your teen may not have given much thought yet to investing for retirement or even for future purchases such as a home.
-But you may want to explain that teens who start investing money have long time horizons.
+Other than investing for college, your teen may not have given much thought to investing for retirement or future purchases such as a home.
+Explain that those who start investing early have long time horizons.
 That means that time is on their side because they won’t need the money for years or even decades.
-If a teen’s investments take a hit one year, they have time to recover before they actually need the money.
-Thus, teens typically don’t have to buy or sell investments quickly.

-Next, you may want to discuss a few different ways that your teen can invest.
+Next, you may want to discuss a few different ways to invest.

 Stocks